-Internal Alchemy defined
+How we define Internal Alchemy

 In Internal Alchemy, actual breath-work is only one of many practices used.
 Other techniques include physical forms, postures and sequences; spontaneous movements and voice-work; spiritual visualisation, meditation and attunement.
 Furthermore, Internal Alchemy works with transpersonal processes as well as energy-based and body-centred ones.
 In particular, its purpose is to bring about spiritual realisation as well as improve our vitality and health.
 Hence this practice has endured for millennia because it brings many benefits to the individual.
 These are the reasons I practise and teach it.

-Inspirit Way Alchemy
+What is Inspirit Way Alchemy?

 Another way to describe Inspirit Way Alchemy (Shen Dao Dan) would be as an Internal Qigong.
 Daoist spiritual and transformational practices have traditionally been called alchemical and internal.
 They bring the forces of nature, the earth and the universe together with our inner Three Treasures of energy (Qi), essence (Jing) and spirit (Shen).
 These natural forces of our environment include Yin and Yang and the Five Elements – Fire, Water, Wood, Metal and Earth,